Fines that Closed Small Businesses

 Key learnings from small business fines

-• Be careful of creating conflicts of interest, and always act in customers' best interests, particularly those that may be vulnerable.
+• Be careful about creating conflicts of interest, and always act in customers' best interests, particularly those that may be vulnerable.

 • Watch out for red flags of financial crime, especially money laundering.